 - Supporting a cause one is personally affected by

 Keeping everything in consideration, it’s safe to say that personal fundraising works best through online channels.
 You can make your campaign as big as possible with the right kind of marketing, advertising, and automation tools.

 What it’s for: Personal entrepreneurial and creative projects

 Tip: Look for a platform with low fees

 If you have an idea that you want to shape into reality but lack the capital to do so, crowdfunding is your best bet.
-You can start a campaign on popular crowdfunding sites like Kickstarter and Indiegogo to raise money for your idea.
+You can start a campaign on popular crowdfunding sites like Indiegogo to raise money for your idea.

 For this fundraising strategy, you need to have a clear idea of what you want to do.
 That’s because every platform will require you to express your concept textually and in video format.

 Luckily, crowdfunding has become very easy and popular these days.
 A fraction of this success can be attributed to automation tools.